 Deloitte famously said that modern PPM practices need to go beyond the question, “Am I doing things right?”
 Instead, they should answer the question, “Am I doing the right things right?”
 SPM takes this a step further.
 You need to know if you’re “doing the right things right at the right time and place.”
 It’s the next evolution of PPM, and technology vendors are taking notice.

 Modern strategy-to-execution alignment requires beyond-the-grain insights.
 You need a constant feed of real-time data from all your systems to make informed decisions.
-These aren’t just decisions on which projects to fund initially; they’re decisions that help you determine which projects to pivot, fuel, and (in some cases) eliminate.
+These aren’t just decisions on which programs to fund initially; they’re decisions that help you determine which programs to pivot, fuel and (in some cases) eliminate.

 This is where things get tricky.
 Gartner is essentially splitting (or “bifurcating”) PPM into two components.
 SPM is how organizations find and continuously maintain the right portfolio of investments, and APM is how organizations execute on those investments.
 The point being made by Gartner is that lacking either side of the coin (SPM or APM) results in an inability to efficiently transform and compete in the marketplace.

-How Shibumi Can Help You Realize the Value of SPM
+How Shibumi can help you realize the value of SPM